 Reduce Email Costs, Increase Subscriber Engagement

-Email marketing on a budget involves investing in a cost-effective email marketing platform, automating your emails, and maintaining a sanitized email list.
+Email marketing on a budget involves investing in an affordable email marketing service, automating your email workflow, and maintaining an engaged email list.

-Use your email marketing service to regularly measure key performance indicators to refine your email campaigns accordingly.
+It’s all about adaptation and optimization.
+Use your email marketing platform to regularly measure key performance indicators and refine your approach accordingly.

 Maria Fintanidou works as a copywriter for email marketing automation software Moosend, having created the Help Articles (FAQs) and overseen the platform’s translations in Greek and Spanish.
 She loves exploring new cultures and ways of thinking through traveling, reading, and language learning.